In 2021, there were 28 moderately unhealthy days, three more than last year.

 Benchmark: The overall number of days classified as a health risk and the severity of risks will be maintained through 2030.

-The State of Maine’s air quality index is based on ozone levels in parts per billion and tracks the number of days each year when the maximum ozone level recorded in Maine reaches moderate or unhealthy levels.
+Maine’s air quality index is based on ozone levels, and reflects the number of days each year when the maximum ozone level recorded in the state reaches moderate or unhealthy levels.
 Maine’s air quality contributes to health and wellness, and makes it an attractive place to live, do business, and visit.
 Air quality is subject to factors both within and beyond our borders.

 On mobile?
 Viewing this data is easier at a computer.